liancheng/amy/README.md

 # Overview

 Amy is a C++11 compliant header-only **A**synchronous **My**SQL client library based on Boost.Asio.
-It provides a set of convenient API to work with MySQL in both asynchronous and blocking ways.
+It enables you to work with MySQL in both asynchronous and blocking ways.

 # Getting Started